oscar30gt/Synced/DOCUMENTATION.md

 ## Ending
 ### The Future Of *Synced*
 Stay tuned for future updates and enhancements.
 I have planned some more updates to improve even more.
-After all, the asset is for you, so if you have any suggestion of implementation you'd like to be in synced, let me know.
+After all, this tool is for you, so if you have any suggestion of implementation you'd like to be in synced, let me know.

 ### Reporting Issues
-Due to the fact that this is the first version of the asset, it could still present some bugs.
+Due to the fact that this is the first version of the package, it could still present some bugs.
 If so, do not hesitate to report them [here](mailto:oscar30gt@gmail.com).
 I'm always trying to improve my projects and your help really helps me and makes you have a more fluent experience when working with Unity.

 ### Thank You!
 Finally, I sincerely appreciate your consideration of *Synced* for your language management needs.
 Hope it helps you or your team in your projects! :D